JuliaQUBO/DWaveNeal.jl/README.md

 ```

 **Note**: _The D-Wave Neal wrapper for Julia is not officially supported by D-Wave Systems.
 If you are a commercial customer interested in official support for Julia from DWave, let them know!_

+**Note**: _If you are using `DWaveNeal.jl` in your project, we recommend you to include the `.CondaPkg` entry in your `.gitignore` file.
+The `PythonCall` module will place a lot of files in this folder when building its Python environment._